amituttam/notes/docs/study/taoup/taoup-ch2-history.rst

 #.
 Multics designed for time-sharing mainframe systems.
 Was too
    complicated and thus Unix was born from the ashes of Multics.
-The design was to not repeat smae mistakes and thus much simpler design.
+The design was to not repeat same mistakes and thus much simpler design.

 #.
 Invented by Ken Thompson from Bell Laboratories.
 Partnered with
    Dennis Ritchie (labeled co-inventor) and creator of C programming